DB Backups

 **IMPORTANT:** **DO NOT** open your ports without adding a password to your database, as this will allow anyone to log into your database.

-MySQL Database: To find the name of your database, you can use a database viewer such as HeidiSQL.
+To find the name of your database, you can use a database viewer such as HeidiSQL.
 Refer to the example below for guidance.
-If you are using this for FiveM, you can typically find the database name in your server.cfg file.
+If you are using this for FiveM, you can typically find the database name in your `server.cfg` file.

-MySQL User: You can typically find the MySQL user in the mysql_connection_string section of your FiveM server.cfg file.
-By default, it is usually set to root unless it has been changed.
+You can typically find the MySQL user in the `mysql_connection_string` section of your FiveM `server.cfg` file.
+By default, it is usually set to `root` unless it has been changed.

 **IMPORTANT:** **DO NOT** open your ports without adding a password to your database, as it will allow anyone to log into your database.